karthikjonnalagadda/multimodal-code-debug/README.md

 ## Author

-Author: karthik
+Karthik J
+B.Tech Student | AI • Full-Stack • GenAI

 ## License

-This repository does not include a license file.
-Add one if you plan to open-source it.
+This project is provided for educational and portfolio purposes.
+Add an open-source license (e.g., MIT) if you plan to publish the repository publicly.